GabrielRytov/ARPi-Blynk/README.md

 The Raspberry Pi manages all the more complex functions that interpret data, compute basic calculations, and most importantly sync with the blynk cloud.
 The Arduino Nano however, only knows how to receive commands and send sensor data.
 The intervals are static and have to be implemented before starting the blynk server, however there are options to remotely modify variables for those looking to broaden their range.

-I then had the issue of figuring out how they will communicate between each other, and I went about it by creating a very basic language where letters symbolized commands.
+I then had the issue of figuring out how they will communicate between each other, and I went about it by creating a very basic dictionary to execute commands.
 This meant sending "A" through serial would execute `digitalWrite(x, HIGH)` on the nano; "B" would do just the opposite, executing `digitalWrite(x, LOW)`.
 As written in `src.cpp`:

 ```cpp
 incomingByte = Serial.read();